brikrey67/git-branching/readme.md

 ## You Do: Managing Multiple Remotes

 You probably have noticed we made you sign up for not only for a GitHub account (`github.com`), but also for a GitHub Enterprise account (`git.generalassemb.ly`).
+In some cases, you may want to push code you have on your GitHub Enterprise account to your GitHub account.
+These are 2 distinct remote hosts, but `git` allows us to push our code to multiple remotes.

 1. Change to your home directory and type `git status` to ensure you don't have a repository initialized in your home directory.